pgEdge/pgedge-helm/README.md

 If you override a list in the `clusterSpec` for a node, you must include all required elements in that list, pulling from the values file example, and using `helm template` to verify your configuration.

+For more information on configuring CloudNativePG, be sure to reference their documentation at https://cloudnative-pg.io/docs/

 ## Certificates

-This chart leverages cert-manager to create a self-signed CA and issue client certificates for a set of managed users on each node:
+This chart leverages `cert-manager` to create a self-signed CA and issue client certificates for a set of managed users on each node:

 - `app`: a user for application connections
 - `admin`: a superuser for administrative purposes